coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 titleLabel.heightAnchor.constraint(equalTo: view.heightAnchor).isActive = true
 ```

-Now I get a error, why because initially we have set the **width** of *titleLabel* to its *SuperView* width but now we have extra constraints which says it's width have constant value which doesn't satisfy by previous constraints.
+Now I get an error, why because initially we have set the **width** of *titleLabel* to its *SuperView* width but now we have extra constraints which says it's width have constant value which doesn't satisfy the previous constraints.

 ### Error 2

-**Note:** Because you know the reason why we are getting the error, it's makes it easy but in real world the scenario will be different.
-You will have many views and will don't know which is causing the error.
+**Note:** Because you know the reason why we are getting the error, it makes it easy but in real world the scenario will be different.
+You will have many views and will not know what is causing the error.

 ```bash
 2017-05-13 15:20:08.740153+0530 NSLayoutContrainstsExample[43393:4192925] [LayoutConstraints] Unable to simultaneously satisfy constraints.